hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616151v1-under-the-shadow-of-babel-how-language-shapes-reasoning-in-llms.md

 ---
 layout: default
-title: Under the Shadow of Babel: How Language Shapes Reasoning in LLMs
+title: "Under the Shadow of Babel: How Language Shapes Reasoning in LLMs"
 ---

 # Under the Shadow of Babel: How Language Shapes Reasoning in LLMs